GarbageSlave/afas-connect/README.md

 - DataConnector File upload

 After this I consider this package to be fairly complete, however!
-If you would like something added/ changed you can send in a PR or dm me on Discord garbageslave#0438
+If you would like something added/ changed you can send in a PR or dm me on Discord garbageslave#0438, @garbageslave

 From time to time I will probably update this package as things either change or I discover something new.
 For now, thank you for using this package! :)